+Economic Prosperity

+The One Region Ready plan

-The ^{re}|IGNITE plan recommends allowing phased subsets of companies to resume operations beginning when the Governor lifts his State of Emergency order.
+recommends allowing phased subsets

+of companies to resume operations

+beginning when the Governor lifts his

+State of Emergency order.

+The Return to

-Workplace Procedures
+- 9 Workplace Procedures

 Guidelines to help provide additional consumer confidence.

+- One Region's

-One Region's Government Stakeholders
+Government Stakeholders

-The One Region Executive Committee recommends significant state and local action to support our region's businesses and employees.
+The One Region Executive Committee

+recommends significant state and

+local action to support our region's

+businesses and employees.

-Protecting Our Most Vulnerable Neighbors
+- Protecting Our Most

+Vulnerable Neighbors

-While we work to ^{re}|IGNITE our region safely, we must keep in mind our neighbors who are most at risk due to COVID-19.
+While we work to One Region Ready

+our region safely, we must keep in

+mind our neighbors who are most at

+risk due to COVID-19.

-Acknowledgements
+- Acknowledgements

-Many organizations and leaders have supported and informed the development of this Phase 1 ^{re}|IGNITE Plan guiding our region's safe return to business.
-Our three-county region is strong, and by working together we will emerge from the COVID-19 pandemic reignited with opportunities for all to thrive.
+Many organizations and leaders

+have supported and informed

+the development of this Phase 1

+One Region Ready Plan guiding our

+region's safe return to business.

+Our three-county region is strong, and by working together we will emerge from the COVID-19 pandemic ready with opportunities for all to thrive.
 With support from business, health care, nonprofit and government leaders across Berkeley, Charleston and Dorchester counties, One Region provides a ready platform for a unified approach to reopening our economy, as we continue to fight a virus that spreads without regard to geographic boundaries.